Production safety: essential for pharmaceutical production and beyond

 Production safety: high relevance in all industries

 Production safety also plays a central role in other industries such as the food industry, medical technology, and chemistry – especially in product protection and traceability.
-In chemistry, for example, there are specific purity levels for chemicals that ensure that products can be used for certain purposes.
+In chemistry, for example, there are specific purity levels for chemicals that ensure products can be used for their intended purposes.
 The highest requirements exist here for high-purity products for micro and ultra-trace analysis.

-It is also important to react immediately to errors or uncertainties and to understand one's own production process in detail.
+It is also crucial to respond promptly to errors or uncertainties and to thoroughly understand one's own production process.
 In general, it can be said that simplifying the apparatus setup reduces susceptibility to errors and that lower complexity makes production lines easier to control.
-This is a basic principle of Blow-Fill-Seal (BFS) technology, whose closed, integrated system minimizes critical interfaces from the outset.
+This is a fundamental principle of Blow-Fill-Seal (BFS) technology, whose closed, integrated system minimizes critical interfaces from the outset.